McbullIan/McbullIan/README.md

 - 👋 Hi, I’m @McbullIan
-- 👀 I’m interested in Sofware engineering and puppies.
-I love puppies :-D
+- 👀 I’m interested in Sofware engineering
 - 💞️ I’m looking to collaborate on ...

 <!---